AnthonyAngatia/AnthonyAngatia/src/assets/snippets/angular-dark-mode.md

-## Creating dark theme using Angular Material
+# Creating dark theme using Angular Material

 Add angular material and select scss as your preferred styling method.
-Scss is like a superset of css therefore for those used to css don't shy away.
+Scss is like a superset of css therefore if you are used to css don't shy away.
 P.S: Stick with css if you have it configured as your default style(Scroll to the last section of this page for more).

 ```bash
 ng add @angular/material